How to Use Amazon Route 53 as an Integrated DNS Provider

 Synchronizing external changes

 You should manage your DNS records exclusively through the DNSimple app and your DNSimple zone as your central control plane and source of truth.
-However, if you update your Amazon Route 53 zone (accidentally or intentionally), you can reflect those changes back into your DNSimple zone to restore it as the central source.

 2. Using the DNSimple app, go to your DNSimple zone, and select Refresh records.